WhatDanDoes/silid/docs/api-endpoints/README.md

 ### Phone Number

 The Identity client-side app enforces phone number formatting.
 Numbers submitted via the Identity API have no such validation.
-It is up the API consumer to ensure that phone number strings are submitted in a _recognized_ format.
+It is up to the API consumer to ensure that phone number strings are submitted in a _recognized_ format.

 Execute the following to update an agent's phone number: